David Magerman: Business ventures

 In order to maintain the Jewish community in his neighborhood, Magerman has worked on several business ventures.
 His first of these was Citron and Rose, an upscale kosher certified meat restaurant, with Michael Solomonov as the head chef.
 After seeing little to no benefit of an upscale dining experience, Magerman re-branded the establishment as C&R Kitchen, and split with head chef Solomonov.
 During this time, he opened a casual dairy restaurant across the street.
 To better serve the community, C&R Kitchen was closed and replaced with a more fast casual place, The Dairy Express, known for its high capacity pizza oven.
 However, both of these restaurants have closed, and Citron & Rose became, C&R the Tavern.
 Zagafen, a restaurant that was attempted to mimic the non-kosher, ZaVino, was also opened.

 Philanthropy

-Through founding The Kohelet Foundation, Magerman has donated tens of millions of dollars to local causes.
+Since founding The Kohelet Foundation in 2009, Magerman has donated tens of millions of dollars to local causes.
 Some of these include Kohelet Yeshiva High School (renamed from Stern Hebrew High School in the gift's honor), Yeshiva University and the Yeshiva Lab School.

 In 2020, Magerman became a financial and vocal supporter of First Generation Investors, a 501(c)3 nonprofit organization that teaches high school students in underserved communities the power of investing and provides the students with real money to invest.
 He guest spoke to its students during a virtual webinar in July 2020.

+In 2023, Magerman changed the name of The Kohelet Foundation to The Tzemach David Foundation.
+He did this because he did not want to be mistaken with an NGO with the same name that backed the Israel government’s judicial reform effort.

+In 2024, Magerman pledged five million dollars to higher education institutions in Israel.
+He decided to stop supporting his alma mater, the University of Pennsylvania, over the administration’s handling of antisemitism on campus after the October 7, 2023 Hamas massacre in Israel.